 A trip to the Queensland Art Gallery or the Gallery of Modern Art usually brings with it the happy dilemma of deciding what to have for lunch in South Bank.
-Our recommendation for your next visit: The GOMA Restaurant, recent recipient of a Chef's Hat at the Good Food Guide Awards.
+Our recommendation for your next visit: GOMA Restaurant, recent recipient of two chef's hats at the Good Food Guide Awards.

 The fitout is simple, not just providing a frame for the view but a blank canvas for the beautiful-looking dishes.
 Friendly waitstaff pre-empt any questions about the menu you may have.
-The current menu, devised by executive chef Josue Lopez, is pleasingly cohesive: clean flavours with lots of lean proteins, an abundance of native ingredients, a distinct absence of gluten (every a la carte item bar one — onion gazpacho, almond, cucumber, garlic and muscatel — is gluten free )and creative plating feature throughout.
+The current menu is pleasingly cohesive: clean flavours with lots of lean proteins, an abundance of native ingredients and creative plating feature throughout.

 Two-course and three-course set menus are offered (and are good value), as well as a seven-course degustation.
 The food not being heavy, you needn't fear leaving the restaurant too full, though, you always have the option of walking it off by taking a stroll around the gallery.